purescript/documentation/guides/Getting-Started.md

 These points are important since they mean that PureScript generates simple, understandable code.
 The code generation process, in general, is quite a shallow transformation.
 It takes relatively little understanding of the language to predict what JavaScript code will be generated for a particular input.

+### Compiling ES Modules

+Spago can also be used to generate ES modules from PureScript code.
+This can be useful when using NodeJS, or just when developing a larger project which uses ES modules to break code into smaller components.

+To build ES modules, use the `spago build` command:

+    $ spago build
+    ...
+    Build succeeded.

+The generated modules will be placed in the `output` directory by default.
+Each PureScript module will be compiled to its own ES module, in its own subdirectory.

 ### What Next?